OctopusDeploy/blog/blog/2019-08/minikube-on-windows/index.md

 ## Conclusion

 Minikube is an easy way to get a test Kubernetes cluster up and running.
-In Windows, Minikube utilizes HyperV, and requires an external switch to operate.
+In Windows Minikube utilizes HyperV, and requires an external switch to operate.
 Once started, Minikube configures `kubectl` and we can start running commands against the test cluster.

 It is also possible to interact with the Minikube cluster from Octopus.
 By using a worker tentacle on the same VM as the Minikube, a Kubernetes target can issue commands to the private IP of the cluster.